Carnival Sunshine passengers returned to totaled cars from flooding

 CHARLESTON, S.C.
-(WCBD) – Some cruise ship passengers in Charleston said they came home from their vacation without a car because of flooding.
+(WCBD) – Some cruise ship passengers in Charleston said they returned home from their vacation without a car because of flooding.

 Stephanie Royal and her husband travelled to Charleston from North Carolina for a weekend cruise in the Bahamas on the Carnival Sunshine.
 The guests returned to Charleston Monday and were met with an unexpected discovery.